PasamonteG/SQLDI_Install/README.md

 # Colliding Worlds
-IBM Z16 brings together the worlds of Enterprise-Scale Transaction Workloads, with Machine Learning and AI.
+IBM z16 and also IBM z17brings together the worlds of Enterprise-Scale Transaction Workloads, with Machine Learning and AI.

 "Colliding Worlds" is a collection of practical examples of using a z/OS environment to deploy and use AI technologies with z/OS.

 ## IBM Z16 Context
-The IBM Z16 introduced the Telum processor, with the AIU processing unit to support AI workloads. z/OS has also provided a wide range of AI software support, both proprietary and open source, to enable AI workloads.
+The IBM Z16 introduced the Telum processor, with the AIU processing unit to support AI workloads.
+IBM z17 has continued with enabling AI acceleration with Telum II and its enhanced AIU. z/OS has also provided a wide range of AI software support, both proprietary and open source, to enable AI workloads.
-A Z16-based infrastructure is required to realise the business benefits of AI at Scale.

 ...
 However, a low-cost emulated IBM Z environment is all you need to learn how to deploy and use AI on Z.